-To convince you that it's time to book that trip to Norway, here are 30 photos to prove just how magical this Nordic country really is.
+To convince you that it's time to book that trip to Norway, here are more than 50 photos of Norway to prove just how magical this Nordic country really is.

 The city of Ålesund is best viewed from above at the Mount Aksla lookout.
 From there, it looks like a town made of Legos!

 Nothing quite like a cozy lavvo tent covered in snow with the Northern Lights dancing overhead.
 This is at the Holmen Husky Lodge in Alta.

 Norway's fjords are magical.
 This one is Geirangerfjord, one of the most famous in the country.

 Even the old churches in Norway look like something straight out of a storybook.
 This is a stave church at the folk museum in Oslo.

 These little red houses in the port town of Gryllefjord look like they belong in the pages of a storybook.

 In the winter, snow and ice cover Arctic Norway, making for roadside attractions like this frozen waterfall near Kåfjord.